 Because you make equal installment payments every month with the Upgrade Card, you’ll pay off your balance much faster than a traditional credit card.
 This is because the minimum payment on a traditional credit card is usually much smaller than those on an installment plan — and carrying a balance on a credit card can keep you in debt for a long time.

-In fact, Upgrade Card estimates you can pay a $10,000 balance more than 20 years sooner and save more than $10,000 in interest by leveraging this kind of payment plan instead of making minimum payments on a credit card.
+In fact, the Upgrade Card estimates you can pay a $10,000 balance more than 20 years sooner and save more than $10,000 in interest by leveraging this kind of payment plan, instead of making minimum payments on a credit card.

 |Time to pay off the balance||2 years||28 years|

-On top of that, you’ll be earning 1.5% back on all of your purchases with the card’s new cash back program.
-The cash back will be credited as you make your monthly balance payments.
-These earnings can help you pay off your Upgrade Card even quicker.
+On top of that, you’ll earn 1.5 percent back on all your purchases.
+Note: The cash back will be credited as you make your monthly balance payments.
+After the cash back is posted, it can be used to pay off your Upgrade Card even quicker.

 Tips for using the Upgrade Card

-Upgrade Card is best utilized for saving interest on purchases that take a long time to pay off.
-Rather than using it for day-to-day purchases you can pay off immediately, use the card for your larger purchases that need financing over an extended period.
+- Save it for large purchases: Rather than for day-to-day purchases you can pay off immediately, the Upgrade Card is best for your larger purchases that need financing over an extended period.

-Since the Upgrade Card does not allow you to carry a balance, you should ensure you have a plan in place to make your payments on time and in full.
-Upgrade Card will report your payment history to the credit bureaus – so being responsible will also help boost your credit score.
-Plus, the 1.5% cash back you earn on purchases only gets credited when you make your monthly payments.
+- Always make payments on time and in full: Since the Upgrade Card does not allow you to carry a balance, you should have a plan in place to make your payments on time and in full.
+Paying your bill in full every month will help your payment history (your activity is reported to the credit bureaus) and bring in your 1.5 percent cash back.

-If you free up the funds to pay off purchases financed through the Upgrade Card, you can prepay some or all of your balance to reduce the length of your repayment term and get out of debt quicker.
-Plus, paying off your balance sooner may free up your Upgrade Card credit line for your next major purchase.
+- Prepay your balance: If you can free up funds to pay off purchases financed through your Upgrade Card, you can prepay some or all of your balance to reduce the length of your repayment term and get out of debt quicker.

-The Upgrade Card provides users with free access to credit monitoring tools and alerts.
+- Monitor your credit score: The Upgrade Card provides users with free access to your VantageScore 3.0 and credit monitoring tools.
 Keep an eye on your score and any suspicious activity to stay on top of your credit.

 Similarly, cardholders who frequently take advantage of installment payment services to finance large purchases can get a lot of value out of the Upgrade Card.
-Since the card comes with a competitive interest rate, line of credit and cash back program, you can use it as your go-to payment method for large purchases.
+Since the card comes with a competitive interest rate, a credit limit and cash back, you can use it as your go-to payment method for large purchases, like a new couch or dishwasher or PC.
 That way, you won’t have to apply for multiple financing plans and suffer hard pulls to your credit.